Office of Hawaiian Affairs: Board of trustees

 The Office of Hawaiian Affairs is governed by an elected board of nine trustees.
 The constitution provides an outline of that board, "There shall be a board of trustees for the Office of Hawaiian Affairs elected by qualified voters who are Hawaiians, as provided by law.
 The board members shall be Hawaiians.
 There shall be not less than nine members of the board of trustees; provided that each of the following Islands have one representative: Oahu, Kauai, Maui, Molokai and Hawaii.
 The board shall select a chairperson from its members.
 The board of trustees provision was amended upon a United States Supreme Court ruling in the case of Rice v.
 Cayetano that non-Hawaiians could not be excluded from the election process, including the right of non-Hawaiians to run for such an office.
 Trustees are elected to a four-year term by general election of Hawaii registered voters.
 The board of trustees generally meets twice a month.

 The constitution adds, "The board of trustees of the Office of Hawaiian Affairs shall exercise power as provided by law: to manage and administer the proceeds from the sale or other disposition of the lands, natural resources, minerals and income derived from whatever sources for native Hawaiians and Hawaiians, including all income and proceeds from that pro rata portion of the trust referred to in section 4 of this article for native Hawaiians; to formulate policy relating to affairs of native Hawaiians and Hawaiians; and to exercise control over real and personal property set aside by state, federal or private sources and transferred to the board for native Hawaiians and Hawaiians.
 The board shall have the power to exercise control over the Office of Hawaiian Affairs through its executive officer, the administrator of the Office of Hawaiian Affairs, who shall be appointed by the board.
 On January 30, 1989 the board of trustees agreed that salaries should be consistent with other departments of the State of Hawaii.

+Current members of the board of trustees are listed here.